Carr Fire jumps Shasta-Trinity county line, neighbors more scared than ever

-REDDING, Calif.
-(KGO) --There's a growing emphasis on the Trinity County side of the Carr Fire now that flames have reached over the county line.
+There's a growing emphasis on the Trinity County side of the Carr Fire now that flames have reached over the county line.

 Since no homes appear to be threatened by the flames on the Trinity-Shasta County line, firefighters are letting it burn.